mechristenson/study-guides/csci585/final-study-guide.md

   - Network-Based - shortest path

 4. Spatial Indexing
-  - Vastly speeds up processing of spatial data
+  - Vastly speeds up processing of spatial data, by allowing us to search a subset of the data
   - B-Trees (self-balancing generalized binary search tree (nodes can have more than 2 leaves))
     - Issues
       - Sorting is not naturally defined on spatial data
       - Many efficient search method are based on sorting data sets
     - Solution
       - Space filling curves impose an ordering on the locations in a multi-dimensional space
+  - R-Trees:
-  - R-Trees: Use MBRs to create a hierarchy of bounds
+    - Use MBRs to create a hierarchy of bounds
+    - Contains NN R-Trees built up to big root R Trees
+    - Smallest R-Nodes point to parents which contain them
   - KD-Trees: Space-partitioning data structure for organizing points in a k-dimensional space
   - Quad Trees: Each node is a leaf node with indexed points or null, an internal node has exactly 4 children